How to submit data

 - Assemblies: see here the permitted terms for each type of assembly.

-- Targeted sequences: use the sequence checklist portal to find the permitted terms in each metadata field of a sequence checklist.
+- Targeted sequences: check the submission options to find the permitted terms in each metadata field of a sequence checklist.

 - Other analysis: see here the permitted terms for each type of analysis.